tobinjt/johntobin.ie/content/blog/Backing_up_to_rsync.net.md

     destination directory is the same.
 However a different ssh key must be used for sentinel downloads, because `authorized_keys` specifies the command to run including whether files are being uploaded or downloaded.
-This is difficult because the ssh key filename is based on the hostname and destination directory, so I need to change either the hostname or directory when downloading.
-To do this I use a symlink on rsync.net: `update` is the directory sentinels are uploaded to; `retrieve` is a symlink pointing to `update` and is where sentinels are downloaded from.
+This is difficult because in the code I wrote the ssh key filename is based on the hostname and destination directory, so I need to change either the hostname or directory when downloading.
+To do this I use a symlink on rsync.net:
+    `update` is the directory sentinels are uploaded to; `retrieve` is a symlink pointing to `update` and is where sentinels are downloaded from.
+The code generates a different key filename, and the corresponding line in `authorized_keys` is set up for files to be retrieved rather than pushed.